deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg.md

 Please note, you are responsible for everything that happens with the virtual machines (VMs) you deploy!
 We as resource provider are not liable for anything and do not give any guarantees.
-It is anticipated to have a more sophisticated user agreement available at the beginning of 2018.
+It is anticipated to have a more sophisticated user agreement in 2018.

 ## How to get in contact with us
 In case you have questions or want to give us any kind of feedback, please